 Boil eggs, oatmeal, salt, and black pepper spiced minced meat, bone broth.
 Take as much soft food as you can.
-It would help you heal better and your intestines would thank you.
+It would help you heal better, and your intestines would love it.

 Well if you can’t have all those things, eat whatever you feel like eating.

 It is always better to have room temperature water and hot drinks.
 Here is a detailed post about what moms should eat during postpartum.

 Taking care of yourself is as important as taking care of your baby at this point.
 Please do not take it lightly.
 It may take more time to recover/heal internally and externally than in vaginal delivery.
 A healthy mom can take care of her family in a better way.

 If you are planning to have a C-section or you are ready to schedule a C-section, here is what you need for your hospital stay if you are there alone without any family member.

 Finally, having your favorite family and friends around plays a vital role in speedy recovery – both physically and emotionally.
 During this time, refrain from adding toxic people to your visitor’s list.

 Avoid anything that is going to burden you in any way.
 However, taking a good amount of rest is the number one thing, and if you want to skip the idea of having visitors altogether, even that is totally fine.